PavanRangani/docs/docs/prd/tasks/task-instance.md

     - It's a mandatory field.
 Shows only the applicable sections of the selected entity.
 At a time only one section is selected.
     -  For `Trade log` task, `Investment` section is pre-filled and doesn't allowed to change it.
 - Tag
-  - Its a selected drodpown.
+  - It's alphabetical sorted dropdown.
 - Priority
     - Dropdown of all priority values.
     - Default value is `Normal`